Rome: a brief travel guide

 #1.
 Pantheon

-Pantheon is now a Catholic church.
-It used to be a Roman temple, built between 25 to 27 BC, dedicated to all Roman gods.
-That is why it has the name Pantheon: pan means everything and theon means divine.
-The temple had the largest dome in the entire ancient world and is still the world’s largest unreinforced concrete dome.
-When you enter the door, you suddenly feel very tiny – this is on purpose, in order to feel humble towards the gods.
-The walls go as high as 14 meters!
+The Pantheon is now a Catholic church.
+It used to be a Roman temple, built between 27 and 25 BC, dedicated to all Roman gods.
+That is why it has the name Pantheon: “pan” means “everything,” and “theon” means “divine.”
+The temple had the largest dome in the entire ancient world and still has the world’s largest unreinforced concrete dome.
+When you enter through the door, you suddenly feel very tiny.
+This is intentional, meant to make visitors feel humble before the gods.
+The walls rise to a height of about 14 meters!
 Michelangelo felt that it was a work of angels and not men.
 As far as I am concerned, it is one of the most important tourist sites in the city.

 #2.
 Roman Forum

-Roman Forum is the main piazza of Rome and one of my favourite places in the city.
-It is one of the most important archaeological sites in the world, as it is surrounded by many ancient buildings and statues of historic men.
-It used to be and still is a hotspot of meetings and gatherings.
+The Roman Forum is the main piazza of Rome and one of my favorite places in the city.
+It is one of the most important archaeological sites in the world, as it is surrounded by many ancient buildings and statues of historical figures.
+It used to be a hotspot for meetings and gatherings.
 Give yourself some time to wander slowly around this site.
-You haven’t visited Rome unless you have visited its Forum.
+You haven’t truly visited Rome until you’ve seen the Roman Forum.

 Roman Forum